AlexandrosPol/Data-Science-Projects/README.md

 Abalone Age Prediction: The linear regression model, prior to PCA, had a mean squared error (MSE) of 6.297.
 Post-PCA, with only two principal components used, the MSE slightly increased, indicating a trade-off between model simplicity and accuracy.

+Titanic Survival Prediction: The best-performing model achieved an accuracy of 81%, highlighting key factors affecting survival chances.

 Detailed analysis and discussions are available within each script's comments and results sections.

+CardsDeck Image Classification: Achieved an accuracy of 97% on the validation set, effectively classifying the rank and suit of playing cards.

 ## Contributing
 I welcome contributions to this repository.
 Please fork the project, make your changes, and submit a pull request for review.
 Collaboration is key to advancing data science!